Still Star-Crossed

-Still Star-Crossed is an American period drama television series developed by Heather Mitchell and based on the 2013 novel of the same name by Melinda Taub.
+Still Star-Crossed is an American period drama television series developed by Heather Mitchell and based on the 2013 novel of the same name by Melinda Taub, itself a sequel to William Shakespeare's Romeo & Juliet.
 The series is produced by Shonda Rhimes's Shondaland and ABC Studios, and aired on ABC during the 2016–17 television season.
 The series premiered on May 29, 2017.
 ABC canceled the show after one season in June 2017.

 Plot

 Following the deaths of Romeo and Juliet, Rosaline Capulet is betrothed against her will to Benvolio Montague.
 As the two try to prevent the marriage and the destruction of their warring families, a secret society known as "The Fiend" attempts to depose the beleaguered Prince Escalus by inciting war between the two families.